CadenFinley/CJsShell/docs/getting-started/development.md

 ## Themes

-I love themes, the more the merrier!
-If you have one you would like to contribute please do so!
-Themes can be hosted on the main repository if you would like.
-See the themes page for details on how to develop these and what tools you have at your disposal.
+I love prompt experiments, the more the merrier!
+If you have a BBCode-marked prompt, `PS1`/`RPS1` template, or `cjshopt style_def` palette you would like to share, please do so by opening a PR that adds it to the documentation or sample configs.
+There is no external theme DSL anymore, so everything lives in plain shell script—see the [Prompt Markup and Styling](../themes/thedetails.md) guide for the knobs you can use.

 ## Documentation